home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Interference issues

-A lot of users will have issues with interference if the USB stick is directly connected to the machine (proximity), if you are having issues try to use a short USB 2.0 A male to female extension cord
+Many users have reported issues with interference when the USB stick was directly connected to the machine (proximity).
+If you are having issues try to use a short USB 2.0 A male to female extension cord.